Optimal Control Problems Governed by MFSDEs with multi-defaults: Backward Induction Method and Maximum Princeples

-We will show in Theorem \ref{MMFSDE} that under some normal conditions, there exists a unique square integrable optional solution to \eqref{SDE1}.
-Since Lemma 2.1 of \cite{Pham2010Stochastic} (or Theorem 6.5 of \cite{Song2014optimal}) provides a key decomposition of optional processes with respect to the progressive enlargement of filtration, we know that the solution $X(t)$ of \eqref{SDE1} has the following decomposition:
+$X^0(0)=X^{-1}(0)=x_0\in \mathbb{R}$, $X^n(T)=X(T)$ and $h^n\equiv 0$.
+We show in Subsection 4.1 that under some normal conditions, there exists a unique square integrable optional solution to \eqref{SDE1}.
+Since Lemma 2.1 in \cite{Pham2010Stochastic} (or Theorem 6.5 of \cite{Song2014optimal}) provides a key decomposition of optional processes with respect to the progressive enlargement of filtration, we can see that the solution $X(t)$ of \eqref{SDE1} has the following decomposition: